PIM2040 - Deductions: repairs: other rules

 Grants received

-Generally any grants the customer gets towards, say, the cost of revenue expenditure on repairs must be included in their rental business profits.
+Generally any grants the customer gets towards, say, the cost of revenue expenditure on repairs must be included in their property business profits.
 Grants towards capital expenditure must similarly be deducted in arriving at the expenditure that qualifies for capital allowances.

 Timing of deduction